-7.2.2 Are the business needs understood by the delivery agency and by those involved in delivery?
+7.2.3 Are business needs understood by the delivery agency and understood by those involved in delivery?

-Evidence expected Status/Ref

-Detailed output/outcome-based definition of requirements; Key success factors show how achievement of outputs/outcomes will be assessed; and Appropriate quality criteria applied to information for the delivery agency

-П. (internal or external).
+Evidence expected Status/Ref P Detailed output/outcome-based definition of requirements; Specification includes key success factors to show how outputs/outcomes will be assessed; and Ω̈́δ (II) Appropriate quality criteria applied to information for the delivery agency (internal or external).

-7.2.3 Are project outputs/outcomes accurately reflected in the requirement specification?
+7.2.4 Are project outputs/outcomes reflected in the requirement specification?

-Evidence expected Status/Ref 亞 An appropriate form of requirement specification reviewed and endorsed by stakeholders; and Appropriate and quality assured mechanism to articulate requirements of internal or external suppliers.
+Evidence expected Status/Ref Depending on the nature of the delivery, requirement specification reviewed and endorsed by stakeholders; and Ĩij.
+Requirement articulated to potential suppliers, internal or external, quality assured so that suppliers will understand what is wanted.